FOREX-Dlr off vs yen, euro after rally; SNB floor steady

 The two-year yield recently touched its highest since last July, increasing the appeal of the U.S. currency.

-The euro hit a session low of 1.2064 francs before paring losses to trade around 1.2069 francs, down 0.5 percent on the day.
-The dollar also fell, touching a low of 0.9220 francs before last trading at 0.9222.
+The euro hit a session low of 1.2083 francs after the decision before paring losses to trade around 1.2095 francs, still down 0.2 percent on the day.
+The dollar also fell, touching a low of 0.9251 francs before paring losses slightly to 0.9260.

 The SNB doubled its growth forecast for 2012 on Thursday and said it was determined to enforce its cap on the strong franc at 1.20 per euro because it was helping stabilize the economy.

-"There was a slight change in tone regarding the Swiss franc...
+"There was a slight change in tone regarding the Swiss franc ...
 They seem to be coming to terms with the fact that the franc is going to stay strong," Morgan Stanley's Stannard said.
-He expects the euro to hold in a range above 1.20 francs while the dollar would move higher versus the Swiss currency.
+He expected the euro to hold in a range above 1.20 francs while the dollar would move higher versus the Swiss currency.

-The Australian dollar recouped earlier losses to trade up 0.6 percent at $1.0522, having hit an eight-week low of $1.0419 after Chinese Premier Wen Jiabao doused hopes of relaxing control over the property sector.
+The Australian dollar recouped earlier losses to trade up 0.6 percent at $1.0510, having hit an eight-week low of $1.0419 as Chinese Premier Wen Jiabao doused hopes of relaxing control over the property sector.
+(Reporting by Nick Olivari; Editing by James Dalgleish)

 * Fortress shareholders to receive $8.08 per share (Adds analyst comment, background)